-Now, you knew that those earnings are high quality and by reading the annual report you see that the company has a library of hundreds of films – backed up by theme parks, Disney stores and then diversified by their various media networks.
-In addition the company had paid out a dividend of $0.12 per share to stockholders in 1995, a figure which was 20% higher than in 1994 and had increased by 20% a year on average since 1992.
+Now, you knew that those earnings were high quality, and by reading the annual report you saw that the company had a library of hundreds of films.
+That was backed up by theme parks, Disney stores and then diversified by its various media networks.
+In addition, the company had paid out a dividend of 12¢ per share to stockholders in 1995.
+That figure was 20% higher than in 1994, and had increased by 20% per annum on average since 1992.
+Things looked pretty good.

-The $0.14 a share payment received in 1996 has grown at a compounded annual rate of 11% and was worth $1.15 per share last year.
-Next year you would be looking at a yield on cost of 6%, quite low after twenty years because of Disney’s historically small dividend yield and relatively high valuation.
-Between 1999 and 2004 for example the average annual P/E ratio never dropped below 20x earnings.
-Between 1999 and 2002 it had averaged well over 30x earnings in each year.
+What else can we say here?
+Well, the 14¢ per share dividend in 1996 has grown at an annual rate of 11% on average.
+Last year it was worth circa $1.15 per share.
+When you add up all those dividend checks over the years, they come to a cumulative total of $3,625.
+Next year, you would be looking at a yield on cost of 6% – quite low after twenty years because of Disney’s historically low dividend yield and relatively high valuation.
+Between 1999 and 2004, the average annual PE ratio never dropped below 20.
+Indeed, it averaged well over 30 in each year between 1999 and 2002.

 Let’s assume that rather than collect that dividend cash you ticked the other box on the enrollment form.
 That was the one that instructed the company to reinvest dividends into more Disney stock instead.
 In that scenario, your initial 500 Disney shares would have increased to a total of about 700 shares today.
 The stock is currently trading around the $95 mark, giving your investment a current value of $67k.
 That is equivalent to an average annual return of 10%.
 Assuming the 2016 dividend grows in-line with expectations, you would be looking at income of over $1k for the year.